divyadandru/demo/README.md

 * gactions test...

 NOTE: This is the official method given by documentation after device registration.
+Object_Recogniser and cameraActions containers will be required in all methods by default.
+Current process is for building assistant container.

 ## Resources
 1. [Register custom Device actions](https://developers.google.com/assistant/sdk/guides/service/python/extend/custom-actions)